-There blown ashore, blue eyes and yellow hair;
+There blown ashore, blue eyed and yellow haired—

 I weep to think of that which I did take